How Returning to Activity Too Soon Affects Injury Claims

 When Necessity Forces an Early Return

-Returning to activity out of obligation is not the same as being fully healed.
-Claims are strongest when that distinction is clearly documented.
+Returning out of obligation is not the same as being fully healed.
+Personal injury cases are strongest when that distinction is clearly supported in the record.

 How Documentation Helps Protect an Injury Claim